The Charterhouse, Coventry

+and opened to the public in April 2023.
+In January 2025, Coventry City Council announced that a partnership with the National Trust had been formed to manage the site.

 The Charterhouse is on the banks of the River Sherbourne, Coventry's main river.
 A short distance away is the Sherbourne Viaduct, a railway bridge carrying the Coventry to Rugby railway line over the river.